Contemporary-Physicslab/Demolab/book/book/0 introduction/demolab.md

 ```{index} how to demonstrate
 ```

-"How to demonstrate" means how to do it as effective as possible and with “effective” we mean that students really learn from the presented demonstrations.
+"How to demonstrate" means how to do it as effectively as possible and with “effective” we mean that students really learn from the presented demonstrations.
 Demonstrations are commonly believed to help students learn science and to stimulate their interest.
 The latter objective is generally achieved: studies show that demonstrations are among students’ favorite elements of a course.
 But research on the first objective also shows that traditional demonstrations do not effectively help students grasp the underlying scientific concepts or correct their misconceptions, while teachers often think the opposite.
 Here we refer to two studies:

 * "Why may students fail to learn from demonstrations?" {cite:p}`roth1997may`
 * "Classroom demonstrations: Learning tools or entertainment?" {cite:p}`crouch2004classroom`